chuv-ssrc/bam-server-scala/docs/src/method.rst

   only maps user identifiers as returned by the auth server, to sample identifiers and the corresponding BAM files.

-* Client apps can access bam-server remotely, but for the moment, bam-server itself can only access files that are located on the same machine as itself.
+* Client apps can access bam-server remotely, but for the moment, bam-server itself can only access files that are located on the same machine as itself (the location of BAM files is defined using a configuration variable `BAM_PATH`, see :doc:`./installation`).
   One cannot provide a URL as a file path in the database.